hyuzukirmizi/PIBBLE-FINANCE/README.md

-Initialized the stock variables for Nvidia, Tesla, Meta and Microsoft.
+Initialized the stock variables for Magnificent Seven.
 And created the data of their history prices.